Disclaimer:

 Taxonomy: available through www.itis.govITIS logo

-Native Range: South America, central portion of the continent primarily Argentina (northern), Bolivia, Brazil, Paraguay, and Uruguay (Hayes et al. 2012).
+Native Range: Native to South America in the Lower Paraná and La Plata River basins of Argentina, Bolivia, Brazil, Paraguay, and Uruguay (Hayes et al. 2008, Hayes et al. 2012).

 Hydrologic Unit Codes (HUCs) Explained